ThaMacroMan/mimir/apps/mesh-mimir-website/newdev.md

-Steps to becoming a Cardano Developer using Mnemos and MeshJS
+Steps to becoming a Cardano Developer using Mimir and MeshJS

 1. Open Cursor, open terminal
 2. npx meshjs [appname]